tejasvi/icy/README.md

       namespace guard { // Not a block.
 Must close manually if (m_callOnScopeExit) { // Block
           m_onScopeExit()
-      std::cout << "Enter"; // Block closed
+      std::cout << "Enter"     // Block closed
       ```
-1. The line after the next logical line with indentation equal or lower than the block's start marks the end of the block.
+1. The line after the next logical line having indentation equal or lower than the block's start, marks the end of the block.
     * ```c++
       ScopeExitGuard(ScopeExitGuard<G> &&other)
           : m_callOnScopeExit(true) { // Block start at logical line's indent 0
-        other.m_callOnScopeExit = false;
+        other.m_callOnScopeExit = false

       ~ScopeExitGuard() { // Previous block ends
         if (m_callOnScopeExit) {
-          m_onScopeExit();
+          m_onScopeExit()
       ```
 1. If a logical line has indentation equal or greater than the next line, it is treated as a statement and appended with a semi-colon.
     * The line must not end with `{ ; , : < ( [ =`.